Peakchen/go-snake/README.en.md

 7. simulation server simulator
 8. etcd service discovery
 9. Remote call during grpc service
+10. Background control server (CURD background data, using iris open source web framework)
-10. The nats message queue is based on the communication between the gateway and the logical server (planned)
+11. The nats message queue is based on the communication between the gateway and the logical server (planned)

 ##Instructions for use